kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - If it is not possible to avoid idle pauses in your process, consider filling them with some other positive process activities.
 ### Examples
 - Hadoop style: assign disposable tasks on servers with no load
-- Return multiple result sets from stored procedure if it's required
+- Return multiple result sets from the stored procedure if it's required
 - Data packing: keep similar from usage perspective data close to each other to reduce extra calls, e.g. asset packing, textures packing, etc.
 - Context pattern: keep all scope data in one class to save the user from writing extra accessor code